tesseract-ocr/tesstrain/README.md

     RANDOM_SEED        Random seed for shuffling of the training data.
 Default: 0 RATIO_TRAIN        Ratio of train / eval training data.
 Default: 0.90 TARGET_ERROR_RATE  Stop training if the character error rate (CER in percent) gets below this value.
-Default: 0.01
+Default: 0.01 LOG_FILE           File to copy training output to and read plot figures from.
+Default: OUTPUT_DIR/training.log
 ```

 <!-- END-EVAL -->